 What does your son do?
 Is he in the music industry?

 He’s at music university in Brighton.
 Brighton Institute of Music.
-He puts on gigs.
-He’s not a mod.
+He puts on gigs, but he’s not a mod.

 What about mod clothing?
 What’s your staple?
 What would you say?

-Fred Perry’s really.
-Yeah I used to wear Levi’s 501 Big E’s which you used to be able to buy in Japan for three hundred and fifty quid ‘cause they had the looms there to still make them.
-But I’ve found since Levi’s introduced Levi Classic’s which is their retro brand I think the qualities gone down so I don’t bother.
+Fred Perry’s.
+Yeah, I used to wear Levi’s 501 Big E’s which you used to be able to buy in Japan for three hundred and fifty quid ‘cause they had the looms there to still make them.
+But I’ve found since Levi’s introduced Levi Classic’s which is their retro brand I think the quality went down so I don’t bother.
 I wore Levi’s for thirty years.
 I don’t bother wearing Levi’s anymore which is quite interesting.

 What about suits?
 Who does your suits?
 Do you have a tailor?

-The mod cast which has become much more irregular because we’ve done forty three of them I think and we’ve run out of fantastic guests.
-A lot of the people we’d like to have have died.
-So we’re still doing it.
-We just did one with Rhoda Dakar from the Body Snatchers and the Special AKA and also PP Arnold, the first lady of Immediate, Pat Arnold who’s lovely.
-The mod cast does a boat three times a year up and down the Thames which is amazing where we try and re-educate mod’s and play music that they wouldn’t normally hear.
-Like I played Stereo MC’s on the last boat.
-It started with playing Promised Land which is one of the finest house records ever which Paul Weller did a cover of.
-Really it’s a soul record and I played it on the mod boat about three or four years ago and people were coming over going what’s this shit?
+The Mod Cast, has become much more irregular because to be honest we’ve done forty-three of them I think and we’ve run out of fantastic guests.
+A lot of the people we’d like to have died, but we’re still doing it.
+We just did one with Rhoda Dakar from the Body Snatchers and the Special AKA and also PP Arnold, (Pat Arnold) who’s lovely.
+The Mod Cast does a boat three times a year up and down the Thames which is amazing where we try and re-educate mod’s and play the music that they wouldn’t normally hear.
+Like I played Stereo MC’s on the last boat, I started with playing Promised Land which is one of the finest house records ever which Paul Weller did a cover of.
+It’s a soul record and I played it on the mod boat about three or four years ago and people were coming over going what’s this shit?
 And then the next time someone came over and gone have you got that Promised Land?
 So I played it and people were a bit.
-Then the third time they’re all fucking hands in the air cheering and singing the fucking chorus.
-And I think we got away with it because Weller did a cover of it in the Style Council.
-And then so gradually we’ve introduced more and more hip hop.
-And if you’d had said three or four years ago, five years ago that mod’s would be dancing to house and hip hop in their best clothes, all suited up, you would have been laughed out the room.
-Yeah so I do that.
+Then the third time they’re all fucking hands in the air cheering and singing the fucking chorus, I think we got away with it because Weller did a cover of it in the Style Council.
+We’ve then gradually introduced more and more hip hop, if you’d had said three or four years ago, five years ago that mods would be dancing to house and hip hop in their best clothes, all suited up, you would have been laughed out the room.
+Yeah, so I do that.
 I know Dean and Smiler Anderson both kind of agree with me with that kind of trying to re-educate mod’s a little bit.
-I know they might think it’s patronising but I actually do like hip hop and house so fuck it.
-And we can get away with it.
-So we say what is mod and Dean’s response was its whatever we say it is.
-And that’s the attitude we’ve had for the last twenty years and it works.
+I know they might think it’s patronising but I actually do like hip hop and house so fuck it and we can get away with it.
+So we say what is mod and Dean’s response was ‘It’s whatever we say it is’ and that’s the attitude we’ve had for the last twenty years and it works…